-The iPad mini comes with an 8.3-inch Liquid Retina display featuring the brand new A15 Bionic chip, delivers up to 80 percent faster performance than the previous generation.
+The iPad mini comes with an 8.3-inch Liquid Retina display featuring the brand new A15 Bionic chip, delivering up to 80 percent faster performance than the previous generation.

 The all-screen design is enabled by moving Touch ID to the top button of the iPad mini.
-Touch ID delivers the same ease of use and secure authentication users know and love — to unlock the iPad mini, log in to apps, or use Apple Pay.
+Touch ID delivers the same ease of use and secure authentication users know and love: unlock the iPad mini, log in to apps, or use Apple Pay.

 A new USB-C port allows faster connectivity, and cellular models with 5G bring more flexible mobile workflows.